Ching-Ju-Henry/Digital_Signal_Processing/README.md

 # Digital Signal Processing
-There are some projects in digital signal processing lab  in National Tsing Hua University.
-2017/09-2018/01
+There are some projects of digital signal processing, including image and audio processing.

 ## Image Processing Project
 ### 1. Project 0 : Pixel array manipulation